Lanecrest/Coin-Thief/README.md

 About
 =
-This is my first attempt making a game in Python.
+This is my first attempt at making a game in Python.
 It is inspired by a very basic game I made on my TI-83+ using TI-BASIC back in 2001.
 It is the realized version of a project started long ago!